furf/close-enough/README.md

-close-enough
+Close Enough
 ============

-"Close Enough" ~ Emulating the work of abstract expressionist painter Chuck Close with JavaScript.
+Using JavaScript to Emulate the Abstract Expressionist Masterworks of Chuck Close